Skip to main content

-Follow these American flag tips as you display the stars and stripes to honor freedom.
+Read on to learn more about the history of the US flag and get American flag tips as you display the stars and stripes to honor freedom.

-About the American Flag
+History of the American Flag

 The American flag was signed into law as the official flag of the U.S. on June 14, 1777.
-At the time, it stated that the flag should be “thirteen stripes, alternate red and white” and that the union, comprised of the thirteen original states, be exemplified by “thirteen stars, white in a blue field, representing a new constellation.”
+At the time, it stated that the flag should bethirteen stripes, alternate red and white” and that the union, comprised of the thirteen original states, be exemplified by “thirteen stars, white in a blue field, representing a new constellation.”

-Many historians believe the flag was designed by Congressman Francis Hopkinson and sewn by seamstress Betsy Ross, but officially, the origins of the flag’s design are unknown.
+Many historians believe the flag was designed by Congressman Francis Hopkinson and sewn by seamstress Betsy Ross, but officially, the origins of the American flag’s design are unknown.

 The number of stars and stripes on the American flag has changed throughout the years.
 Notably, to reflect the statehood of Vermont and Kentucky, two additional stars and stripes were added to the flag in 1795.